wantingmao01/dress_recommendation-chatbot/README.md

 3. Run chatbot.py in ternimal and start a converstaion!

 ## Something to notice
 1. Our project only support recommendation for "one" dress.
 In other words, please make sure all requirements are in the format of "... a [requirements] dress".
-For instance, "I'd like a "
+For instance, "I'd like a empire waist, short sleeve, and v neck dress" (use "a" even if it ought to be "an").
+2. To leave, type in "quit" or "see you".